MozhganNajafi/technical-activities/README.md

 - `/assets` contains all base stylesheets

-- `/components` contains all components including reusable and customised components and their test files
+- `/components` contains all components including reusable and customised components

+- `/components/__tests__` contains all components test files

 - `/router` contains all routes used in the project